piatnitsssa/ML-Training/Tasks/Taxi Linear Regression/README.md

 ## Final Adjustments
 Lastly, I removed the id column as it was unnecessary for model training.
 At this point, I had 4 features and 1 target variable ready for training.

+You could also use coordinates to create a categorical feature, meaning that based on the coordinates, you could define areas and predict the trip duration for each area.
+Each area may have its own characteristics: road traffic, road quality, weather conditions, and specific traffic rules in a particular state.

 # Learning

 ## Training and Evaluating the Model